Probing triaxial deformation of atomic nuclei in high-energy heavy ion collisions: Summary and a proposal

 A few additional summarizing points can be made about these flow diagrams.
-1) We can replace the $x$-axis with $\langle(\delta d_{\perp}/d_{\perp})^2\rangle$, the trajectories would be shifted and rescaled but their shapes remain the same.
-2) The results from quark Glauber model are quite comparable.
-The main differences can be attributed to their differences in the offset terms in Eq.~\eqref{eq:26}.
-However we caution to avoid extremely central region, e.g. 0--0.2\%, there the functional forms may remain the same, but the coefficients can be quite different due to a selection bias on the fluctuations on the nucleon and quarks level.
-This is especially the case for $\langle(\delta d_{\perp}/d_{\perp})^3\rangle$ (see the UCC region in Fig.~\ref{fig:9}).
-3) Since the coefficients $b'$ and $c'$ are relatively insensitive to the size of the collision systems, the correlations in the bottom row of Fig.~\ref{fig:17} are expected to remain largely the same.
-By the way, the change of $\rho_{\mathrm{sub}}$ and $S_{\mathrm{d,sub}}$ from prolate to oblate deformations, unlike $\rho$ and $S_{\mathrm{d}}$, also relatively independent of centrality.
+1) One can replace the $x$-axis with $\langle(\delta d_{\perp}/d_{\perp})^2\rangle$, the trajectories would be shifted and rescaled but their shapes remain the same.
+2) Since the coefficients $b'$ and $c'$ are relatively insensitive to the size of the collision systems, the correlations in the bottom row of Fig.~\ref{fig:17} are expected to be valid for all medium and large nuclei.
+By the way, the change of $\rho_{\mathrm{sub}}$ and $S_{\mathrm{d,sub}}$ when nuclear shape is varied from prolate to oblate, unlike $\rho$ and $S_{\mathrm{d}}$, are also relatively independent of centrality.
 This implies that the curves in the bottom panels only shift vertically and narrow horizontally for events in mid-central collisions, but the height remains roughly the same.
-4) We should be able to construct similar flow diagrams for cumulants of $v_2$ and $[\pT]$ in the final state.
-This can be done by using the full hydrodynamic model simulations, but can also be estimated from the well known linear relation $v_2\propto\varepsilon_2$ and $\delta [\pT]/[\pT]\propto \delta d_{\perp}/d_{\perp}$.
-5) The generalization of this idea to kurtosis and higher-order cumulants may not work well due to strong non-linear mode mixing from lower-order cumulants.
+3) One should be able to construct similar flow diagrams for cumulants of $v_2$ and $[\pT]$ in the final state.
+This can be estimated from the well-known linear relation $v_2\propto\varepsilon_2$ and $\delta [\pT]/[\pT]\propto \delta d_{\perp}/d_{\perp}$, or more precisely evaluated from the full hydrodynamic model simulations.
+4) The generalization of this idea to kurtosis and higher-order cumulants may not work well due to strong nonlinear mode mixing from lower-order cumulants.